CenturyLinkCloud/PublicKB/Edge Computing Solutions/Getting Started/edge-account-activation-process.md

 **Edge Account Activation Failures**

-There are two reasons why you may get an Edge account activation failure message.
+Below are two reasons that you may get an Edge account activation failure message.

 - Your organization already has an Edge Account.